Why am I being asked to complete the RCR training?

 I'm not currently involved in any research activities.
 Do I need to take the CITI RCR course?

-If you are employed as research eligible faculty, staff, or students, you are required to take the CITI RCR course.
+If you are employed as research eligible faculty, staff, student, or graduate student you are required to take the CITI RCR course.

-Do I need to submit proof that I've completed the CITI RCR course?
+Do I need to submit proof that I've completed the UK CITI RCR course?

 No, you do not have to provide a completion certificate unless required by your college, professor, or department/unit.
 The CITI system keeps track of all completion data and UK accesses completion data directly from CITI.